underethsea/pooltogether-node/README.md

 put key for ALCHEMY in .env

-to create a wallet use `node tools/newWallet.js`
+to create a wallet use `node tools/newWallet`

 add wallet address and private key to .env

 you will need ETH gas on your new wallet.
 Alchemy has free faucets for testnets

-you will need the prize token to liquidate yield. for testnets you can use the faucet and drip to your wallet specified in .env.  do so by running `node tools/dripTestnet.js`
+you will need the prize token to liquidate yield. for testnets you can use the faucet and drip to your wallet specified in .env.  do so by running `node tools/dripTestnet <chain>`

+`<chain>` is the chain name defined in constants/address or the id in ./chains

-you will need to approve of the prize token spend by the liquidation router, this can be done by running `node tools/approveLiquidationRouter.js`
+you will need to approve of the prize token spend by the liquidation router, this can be done by running `node tools/approveLiquidationRouter <chain>`

 new prize network deployments/chains can be added in constants/address.js

-## `node claimer.js`
+## `node claimer <chain>`

 - Recent claim events are checked to avoid duplicate claims
 - Tier timestamps are used to fetch the Poolers for each tier using the TWAB subgraph